worakritsoo/svelte-ionic/README.md

 - Font Awesome icons
 - ~~Web Animations API trial - see Avatars~~
 - replace manual route filter with ignore option
-- seek ways to include in rollup bundler instead of script include
+- ~~Sseek ways to include in rollup bundler instead of script include~~S
-- Ionic 5 migration - once it is fully released - already some breaking changes
+- ~~SIonic 5 migration - once it is fully released - already some breaking changes~~S